Lautaro Escalante

-Lautaro Tomás Escalante (born 2 July 1999) is an Argentine professional footballer who plays as a midfielder for San Martín SJ, on loan from Defensa y Justicia.
+Lautaro Tomás Escalante (born 2 July 1999) is an Argentine professional footballer who plays as a midfielder for Defensa y Justicia.

 Professional career

 Escalante made his professional debut with Defensa y Justicia in a 4-1 Argentine Primera División win over Talleres de Córdoba on 26 January 2020.

 In February 2022, Escalante was loaned out to Primera Nacional club San Martín Tucumán until the end of 2022.
 However, he was recalled by Defensa on 6 July 2022.